 Essentially, the settlement loan company is looking at your future legal settlement as a financial asset for which they can invest.

 Lawsuit loans are considered an investment because they treat a plaintiff’s future settlement as if it is a financial asset and purchase a portion of it from them.
 You may ask yourself, “how can my future settlement be treated as a financial asset if a verdict hasn’t been reached yet?”

 This is actually easier than you think.
-The legal system has centuries worth of history in which similar cases have been tried in a court of law, and so once a company like Delta Settlement Funding (considered one of the best lawsuit loan companies to enter the market) discusses a plaintiff’s case with their lawyer, they are able to properly assess whether a successful settlement can be reached or not.
+The legal system has centuries worth of history in which similar cases have been tried in a court of law, and so once a company like Rapid Lawsuit Funding (considered one of the best lawsuit loan companies to enter the market) discusses a plaintiff’s case with their lawyer, they are able to properly assess whether a successful settlement can be reached or not.